Iratethisname10/Animes-I-Have-Watched/alphabetical order.md

 9. Campfire Cooking in Another World with My Absurd Skill
 10. Cautious Hero: The Hero Is Overpowered but Overly Cautious
 11. Cells at Work!
-12. Darling In The Franxx
+12. Classroom for Heroes
-13. Dead Mount Death Play
+13. Darling In The Franxx
-14. Death Note
+14. Dead Mount Death Play
-15. Don't Toy With Me, Miss Nagatoro
+15. Death Note
-16. Eiyū Kyōshitsu | Classroom for Heroes
+16. Don't Toy With Me, Miss Nagatoro
 17. Fate/Apocrypha
 18. Hell's Paradise: Jigokuraku
 19. Horimiya